jeyries/jeyries.github.io/_posts/2018-09-15-pimp-my-app-part-3-dependencies.md

 date: 2018-09-15
 ---

+In this article, I explain how to improve the management of the app dependencies or third party frameworks.

 # Dependencies

 Depeendencies in the project were managed by CocoaPod.
 It is a pretty capable dependency manager for iOS projects, though I may prefer to use Carthage these days.
 Carthage is more lightweight and gives more control to the developer.